juju/docs/src/en/charms-fan.md

 # FAN container networking

-FAN networking addresses an important issue caused by the proliferation of container usage: the need to manage the IP address space that results in network connectivity among containers running on separate hosts.
+FAN networking addresses an important issue raised by the proliferation of container usage: the need to manage the IP address space that results in network connectivity among containers running on separate hosts.

-Juju integrates with the FAN to provide network connectivity between containers that was hitherto not possible.
-The most common use case for Juju users is the seamless interaction between deployed applications running within LXD containers on separate Juju machines.

 Further reading on generic (non-Juju) FAN networking:

  - [FAN networking][fan-ubuntu-wiki] : general user documentation
- - [Container-to-Container Networking][fan-ubuntu-insights] : a less technical overview
+ - [Container-to-Container Networking][fan-ubuntu-insights] : a less technical
+   overview
- - [LXD network configuration][fan-lxd-config-options] : LXD FAN options
+ - [LXD network configuration][fan-lxd-config-options] : FAN configuration
+   options at the LXD level
- - [`fanctl` man page][fan-fanctl-man-page] : low level information
+ - [`fanctl` man page][fan-fanctl-man-page] : configuration information at the
+   operating system level

 ## Juju and FAN networking

+Juju integrates with the FAN to provide network connectivity between containers that was hitherto not possible.
+The typical use case is the seamless interaction between deployed applications running within LXD containers on separate Juju machines.